 At The Virga Law Firm, we know that sometimes parents can face opposition from the child’s other biological parent during the stepparent adoption process.
 Our experienced, dedicated attorneys can help mitigate these conflicts.
 It is our goal to guide you through the adoption process while protecting your children from any possible difficulties that arise.

-If you’re considering stepparent adoption and would like more information about the process, call our office at (800) 822-5170.
+Are you considering stepparent adoption?
+Would you like more information about the process?
+Call our office at (800) 822-5170!

 The Process of Stepparent Adoption